Creative Pattern Cutter

 Beyond Algorithms – Creativity and the Digital Woman

 What is creativity?
 What is pattern?
 What is cutting?

-This project demonstrates my research into machine learning, creativity, and my personal relationship as a pattern cutting artist with technology during my MA at Huddersfield University.
+This project demonstrates my research into machine learning, creativity, and my personal relationship as a pattern cutting artist with technology during my MA at Huddersfield University in 2017-18.